 The biggest claim about Spark from Apache is that it runs one hundred times faster than Hadoop in memory, and about ten times faster on disk.
 Spark is an easy-to-use framework as it comes along with an interactive mode.

-Apache Spark delays the processing until it is absolutely necessary.
-This is helpful in contributing to its speed.
-When transformations have to be carried out, they are added to a DAG (Directed Acyclic Graph) of computation and are executed when the driver demands some data.
+Apache Spark delays the processing until it is completely necessary.
+It is helpful to contribute to its speed.
+When transformations have to be carried out, they are added to a DAG (Directed Acyclic Graph) of computation and executed when the driver demands some data.

 Apache Spark runs on top of Yarn and runs independently of its installation.
 When it dispatches jobs to the cluster, Spark has options to use Yarn and configure the attributes like the master, driver memory, deploy mode, executor memory, queue, and executor cores.

-Spark does not have its own storage layer but lets the developer use other data sources, such as HDFS, Cassandra, HBase, Hive, and SQL servers.
+Spark does not have its private storage layer but lets the developer use other data sources, such as HDFS, Cassandra, HBase, Hive, and SQL servers.

 Spark Streaming is useful in processing real-time streaming data as it flows.
-High-throughput and fault-tolerance of live incoming data streams can be achieved with Spark Streaming.
+High-throughput and fault-tolerance of live incoming data streams can achieve with Spark Streaming.
 The smallest fundamental unit for the job is DStream.
-DStream is basically a series of RDDs that processes the real-time streaming data.
+DStream is primarily a series of RDDs that processes real-time streaming data.